 “I know you know it already, but I want to tell you that he loves you, Mr. Decker.
 He tells me that all the time, and how lucky he is that you’re going to be his father.”

 “I know he does, Brian.
 And I love him, too.
 And please try to remember that you’re supposed to call me Rick, not Mr. Decker.”

 “I’ll try.
-It’s going to be difficult since it’s been pounded into my puny brain that I’m supposed to call adults using Mr. or Mrs. or Ms. and their last name.
+It’s going to be difficult since it’s been pounded into my puny brain that I’m supposed to call adults using Mr. or Mrs. or Ms. and their last name, including our teachers.